astropy/photutils/docs/install.rst

     pip install "photutils[all]"

-In most cases, this will install a pre-compiled version (called a wheel) of Photutils, but if you are using a very recent version of Python, if a new version of Photutils has just been released, or if you are building Photutils for a platform that is not common, Photutils will be installed from a source file.
+In most cases, this will install a pre-compiled version (called a wheel) of Photutils, but if you are using a very recent version of Python or if you are installing Photutils on a platform that is not common, Photutils will be installed from a source file.
 In this case you will need a C compiler (e.g., ``gcc`` or ``clang``) to be installed for the installation to succeed (see :ref:`building_source` prerequisites).

 If you get a ``PermissionError``, this means that you do not have the required administrative access to install new packages to your Python